 - Helping the patient practice mindfulness and try to get them occupied with other things that might make them think less about their obsession.

-- Counseling sessions to help them talk about their fears and anxieties.
+- Counseling sessions to help them talk about their fears and anxieties and to teach them strategies to cope with the anxiety and obsessive tendencies.